This feature enables importing and rendering e57 and pts pointcloud files.

 Flow Settings for Pointclouds¶

-The flow renderer was originally designed for rendering fluids and gases, but has been repurposed for pointcloud rendering.
+The Omniverse™ Flow renderer was originally designed for rendering fluids and gases, but has been repurposed for pointcloud rendering.
 As such, there are some settings that are important to pointclouds and many that are not.

 Cell Size is located in the globally created

-By default, flow will try to find the idea cell size automatically (
+By default, Flow will try to find the ideal cell size automatically (

 autoCellSize= True).
 This setting can be lowered to increase pointcloud detail.